-How to Be Grateful Every Single Day
+How to Be Grateful Every Day and Make it a Habit

 How can you be grateful every day?
 Do you find it easy to be grateful or express your gratitude?
 I think being grateful is an attitude that we need to cultivate daily.